Smoky Burgess: Legacy and honors

+Along with Curt Simmons, he was the last player to formally retire who had played in the major leagues in the 1940s (not counting Minnie Miñoso, who un-retired twice).

 Burgess was inducted into the Cincinnati Reds Hall of Fame, in 1975.
 Burgess was inducted into the North Carolina Sports Hall of Fame, in 1978.
 Burgess was inducted into the Rutherford County, North Carolina Hall of Fame, in 2017.

-On November 9, 2024, a statue of Burgess, completing his left-handed swing, was unveiled in his hometown of Forest City.
+On November 9, 2024, a statue of Burgess completing his left-handed swing was unveiled in his hometown of Forest City.

-Post-playing career
+Scout and coach

-When his playing career ended, Burgess spent many years with the Atlanta Braves as a scout and minor league batting coach with the Pulaski Braves, in Pulaski, VA.
+When his playing career ended, Burgess spent many years with the Atlanta Braves as a scout and minor league batting coach with the Pulaski Braves, in Pulaski, Virginia.
+At the time of his death, he was still working for the Braves as a scout.

-Death
+Personal life and death

+After retiring as a player, Burgess operated an automobile dealership in Forest City, North Carolina, Piedmont Carolina Motors, about six miles from his Caroleen, North Carolina birthplace.
+Burgess had a stomach ulcer for most of his playing career.
+An operation to treat the ulcer later cost him a baseball coaching job, as it left him weak for a year.

 Burgess died at age 64, in Rutherfordton, North Carolina, September 15, 1991, survived by his wife, Margaret and son, Larry, both of Forest City, North Carolina.
 Margaret never called him Smoky, only Forrest.